Q: Can non-physicians apply to the Rural Physician Research Grant Program?

 Q: What are eligible and ineligible expenses?

-A: Examples of expenses could include, for example, patient honoraria, physician compensation, transcription, data analysis, research coordination, research related supplies/equipment etc. For compensation-related expenses, please indicate the estimated hours and rate (note: the JCC-set physician sessional rate is $158.97/hr)
+A: Examples of expenses could include, for example, patient honoraria, physician compensation, transcription, data analysis, research coordination, research related supplies/equipment etc. For compensation-related expenses, please indicate the estimated hours and rate (note: please see the RCCbc Claims page for the current JCC-set physician sessional rate).

-Note that successful RPRG grantees are eligible to apply for separate funding to cover a portion of open access journal fees when publishing an article stemming from RPRG-funded research – therefore, open access fees should not be included in the grant budget.
+Note that successful RPRGP grantees are eligible to apply for separate funding from the program to cover a portion of open access journal fees when publishing an article stemming from RPRG-funded research – therefore, open access fees should not be included in the grant budget.

 Q: What hiring mechanisms exist to hire research staff/assistants?